written by the Honorable Colonel Rick Brewer

 Using words like: classified, top secret, security; seeking to create fear.

-The media calls him forgotten, misplaced; he just says “I’m here”.
+The media calls him forgotten, misplaced; he just cries “I’m here”.

 The tomb of the unknown soldier is not unknown you see,